Want to study abroad in Germany, Austria or Scandinavia?

 *How to contact us: send an email to firstname.lastname@example.org with “Study abroad” in the subject

 The fine print: You should be a major (or double-major) in the German-Scandinavian department.
 Minors will also be considered.
 Beginning, intermediate, and advanced students are all welcome to apply.
-You can use financial aid in many cases for study abroad.
-Our scholarships are intended to cover the rest—up to the full cost (including airfare, housing, fees, and incidentals) for summer programs, and for academic year programs, the differential between the cost of study abroad and the cost of studying at UO.
-Summer program costs range from $5,000 to $9,000; differential costs for academic year programs range from $0 to $4,500.
-We plan to award 3-5 scholarships each year.
+You can use financial aid in most cases for study abroad.
+Our scholarships are generally for $3,000 and are intended to help you cover program tuition and fees, airfare, housing, and incidentals.
+We plan to award 8-10 scholarships each year.
 Selections are made by a committee of German-Scandinavian department faculty.